Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Tasks and Experiments

 \subsection{Single-shot video captioning}

-To understand the visual content of each video shot, we introduce the single-shot video captioning task.
-Note that the task is to generate descriptions for individual video shots, while ASR information can be leveraged to improve the accuracy of the captions.
-For this task, we adapt the framework of MiniGPT-4~\cite{zhu2023minigpt}, with the model structure depicted in Figure~\ref{fig:shot_cap}.
-Specifically, we adopt the similar structure as we generate pseudo captions for data annotation in Sec.~\ref{sec:generate_caption}.
-First, we sample $N_s$ frames from a video shot, and encode them using a fixed vision encoder, then feed the encoded features to a Q-Former to produce visual tokens.
-The visual tokens are appended into a text prompt and the LLM is asked to generate a caption for this video shot.
+This task involves generating descriptions for individual video shots, where the target description is a concatenation of the visual-only and narration caption for a video shot.
+This task requires a joint understanding of visual and speech information.
+Specifically, we adopt a similar structure as we generate pseudo captions for data annotation in Section~\ref{sec:generate_caption}.
+First, we sample $N_s$ frames from a video shot, encode them using a fixed vision encoder, then feed the encoded features to a Q-Former to produce visual tokens.
+Further, we combine the visual tokens and an optional ASR text into a unified LLM prompt to facilitate both visual and narration understanding.
+We adapt the framework of MiniGPT-4~\citep{zhu2023minigpt} and VideoChat2~\citep{li2023mvbench}, with the two models denoted as MiniGPT4-C and VideoChat2-C for brevity.
+We compare with baseline model VAST~\citep{chen2024vast}, which is able to processes audio, vision, and subtitle inputs simultaneously.

-We compare two model variants on this task.
-One is with the ASR text as additional context cues in the text prompt and the other is without the ASR information.
-We evaluate our models using BLEU@4~\cite{papineni2002bleu} (abbreviated to B), METEOR~\cite{denkowski2014meteor} (abbreviated to M), ROUGE~\cite{lin2004rouge} (abbreviated to R) and CIDEr~\cite{vedantam2015cider} (abbreviated to C), and show the results in Table~\ref{tab:shot_visual_cap}.
-It shows that inclusion of ASR-derived texts yields a modest enhancement in the B and M by 0.2.
-Conversely, it incurs a decrement of 0.5 and 1.4 in R and C, respectively.
-These results imply that ASR text complements visual data without introducing discrepancies, yet posing integration challenges for augmenting single-shot video captioning performance.
-Figure~\ref{fig:vis_test} (a) displays output examples of our model's single-shot video captioning.
-It accurately details visual elements within the shot, effectively capturing actions like ``gesturing with her hands'' and articulates secondary elements within a scene like ``a doll on the couch''.